Please note that this information applies to those starting a course in September 2017.

 In addition to the University’s generous financial support scheme, the Lifelong Learning Centre has an Opportunities Fund designed to help students who would otherwise be unable, for financial reasons, to access extracurricular professional development opportunities.
 For example, funding may help towards the cost of childcare, travel costs, attendance fees or other expenses associated with courses, conferences or residential training events.

 No upfront fees

-- Previous study at Higher Education (HE) may also affect your eligibility.
+*Previous study at Higher Education may affect your eligibility.

-Lifelong Learning Centre staff are happy to talk through the financial implications of part-time study and discuss options that may be open to you to make this affordable.
-Please email email@example.com to make an appointment.
+Lifelong Learning Centre staff are happy to talk through the financial implications of study for foundation level, mature and part-time students and discuss options that may be open to you to make this more affordable.
+Please contact us if you would like to make an appointment.